wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/writing-dapps.md

 After directives you can declare variables and auxiliary functions.

-Callable functions should be adorned with the `@Callable(i)` annotation.
+Callable functions should be marked with the `@Callable(i)` annotation.
 The `i` object contains invoke script transaction fields that the callable function can use.
 In this example we use the `i.caller.bytes` field that contains address of user account that called the function.
 </p>
 </details>